 by DCUtility (www3.sympatico.ca/danycantin).

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are 00D13CE9-1879-41bd-B8A3-EA3CB1BD01BC or AE1AA4FA-C3A2-4c33-90CD-69DD021A35C8 or 4 more variants.
+IDs used by this BHO include 00D13CE9-1879-41bd-B8A3-EA3CB1BD01BC or AE1AA4FA-C3A2-4c33-90CD-69DD021A35C8 or 4 more variants.
 The program has no visible window.
 There is no detailed description of this service.
 Helper.dll is not a Windows system file.
 There is no file information.
-Helper.dll is able to record inputs and hide itself.
-Therefore the technical security rating is 77% dangerous, however also read the users reviews.
+Helper.dll is able to record keyboard and mouse inputs and hide itself.
+Therefore the technical security rating is 77% dangerous, however you should also read the user reviews.

 Recommended: Identify Helper.dll related errors

 Important: Some malware also uses the file name Helper.dll, for example Trojan.Downloader.Autolive.A or Trojan.Generic.2393248 (detected by BitDefender), and Adware:W32/CnsMin or Trojan.Downloader.Autolive.A (detected by F-Secure).
 Therefore, you should check the Helper.dll process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.